 Shop Themes and Design

-Neto recently changed the pricing for its themes, but they are still slightly more expensive on average than Shopify, with fewer free options.
+Neto recently changed the pricing for its themes, but they are still slightly more expensive on average than Shopify, with fewer free options for merchants.

 We’re handing Shopify the design win by an absolute mile.

 - Shopify is great for developers who want to get in there and implement their own CSS and HTML code, and the Liquid programming language is a breeze for developers to work with.

 - Shopify theme designs are so solid that this isn’t necessary unless you’ve got some specific concepts in mind.